Comparison

 • First time in central Mexico, want the “wow”: Teotihuacán, no contest.

-• Hate crowds, love a quiet ruin: Cholula, or Teotihuacán on a weekday at opening.
+• Hate crowds, love a quiet ruin: Cholula, or Teotihuacán on a weekday right at opening.

-• Only care about real, standing monuments: Teotihuacán.
+• You only care about real, standing monuments you can walk among: Teotihuacán.

 The verdict

-Teotihuacán wins the standalone day.
-It’s the one you regret skipping.
-Cholula is worth your time, but treat it as the charming sidecar to Puebla it really is, not a rival for the same slot.
+Teotihuacán wins the standalone day, decisively.
+It’s the one that justifies a trip out of Mexico City all by itself, and the one you’ll be describing to people years later.
+Cholula is absolutely worth your time, but treat it as the charming sidecar to a Puebla trip that it really is, not a rival for the same slot.
+Different days, different reasons.
+If you have to choose only one and you’ve never seen either, choose Teotihuacán.